 The first step in reporting nursing home abuse and holding the facility legally accountable is to make an official complaint with the Pennsylvania Department of Aging.

+Nursing home abuse is not the same as medical malpractice.
 Nursing home neglect and medical negligence are different types of legal cases.
-Medical malpractice can take place at a nursing home.
-For example, if the medical personnel at the facility committed negligence in giving your loved one the wrong medication or wrong dosage, misdiagnosed their condition, or failed to provide adequate medical treatment, that may be considered malpractice.
+Medical malpractice can take place in a nursing home.
 A Reading nursing home abuse lawyer at Munley Law will review your situation in detail to identify all defendants and determine the best course of action.
+Contact us today to schedule a free consultation.